 Because all the authentication keys are dynamically created and assigned, the system stores these keys only in RAM.
-These keys are not accessible by administrators or users.
+Administrators or users cannot access these keys.
 RTP keys are not escrowed.

 SRTCP provides the ability to encrypt the control channel associated with the SRTP media stream.
 These two channels normally reside on adjacent UDP ports.